One was from the head of the Department of Psychology at West Point.

 I was thrilled.

-I replied to both letters that I would love to teach there, and what would be my next step?
+I replied to both that I would love to teach there, and what would be my next step?

 I figured I would go with the one that responded first.